Green Plains (NASDAQ:GPRE) Earns Outperform Rating from Analysts at Credit Suisse Group

-Credit Suisse Group started coverage on shares of Green Plains (NASDAQ:GPRE) in a research note published on Thursday, The Fly reports.
-The brokerage issued an outperform rating on the specialty chemicals company’s stock.
+Credit Suisse Group began coverage on shares of Green Plains (NASDAQ:GPRE) in a report released on Wednesday, Benzinga reports.
+The brokerage set an “outperform” rating and a $44.00 price target on the specialty chemicals company’s stock.
+Credit Suisse Group’s price target suggests a potential upside of 37.80% from the stock’s previous close.

-GPRE has been the subject of several other research reports.
-Zacks Investment Research cut shares of Green Plains from a hold rating to a sell rating in a research note on Tuesday, April 13th.
-Stephens upgraded shares of Green Plains from an equal weight rating to an overweight rating and boosted their target price for the company from $30.00 to $39.00 in a report on Thursday, April 1st.
-BMO Capital Markets boosted their target price on shares of Green Plains from $17.00 to $29.00 and gave the company an outperform rating in a report on Thursday, February 11th.
-Roth Capital upped their price objective on shares of Green Plains from $20.00 to $43.00 and gave the stock a buy rating in a report on Thursday, February 11th.
-Finally, TheStreet upgraded shares of Green Plains from a d+ rating to a c rating in a report on Tuesday, February 9th.
-One research analyst has rated the stock with a sell rating and seven have issued a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $26.71.
+Other analysts have also issued reports about the company.
+Truist boosted their target price on Green Plains from $24.00 to $28.00 in a research note on Wednesday, January 20th.
+Roth Capital lowered their target price on Green Plains from $43.00 to $40.00 and set a “buy” rating on the stock in a research note on Tuesday.
+BMO Capital Markets boosted their target price on Green Plains from $29.00 to $36.00 in a research note on Tuesday.
+Stephens upgraded Green Plains from an “equal weight” rating to an “overweight” rating and boosted their price objective for the company from $30.00 to $39.00 in a research note on Thursday, April 1st.
+Finally, Zacks Investment Research lowered Green Plains from a “hold” rating to a “sell” rating in a research note on Tuesday, April 13th.
+One equities research analyst has rated the stock with a sell rating and seven have given a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and an average target price of $32.00.

 Green Plains Inc produces, markets, and distributes ethanol in the United States and internationally.
 It operates through four segments: Ethanol Production, Agribusiness and Energy Services, Food and Ingredients, and Partnership.
 The Ethanol Production segment produces and sells ethanol, distiller grains, and corn oil.